Category Archives: perfumes in movies

 Milla’s walk-in closet is an elegant room where she creates her public persona of devoted wife and mother with the help of luxurious clothes, jewellery and accessories.

 The selection of fragrances on her vanity probably doesn’t say much about her as a person, but is absolutely in line with the image she’s projecting and with her family’s expectations.
-That’s why Chanel No. 5 is an almost mandatory choice: the legendary floral aldehyde eau de parfum originally created by Ernest Beaux and launched in 1921, symbolises class and refinement.
+One of the fragrances is Yves Saint Laurent Libre, a white floral eau de parfum created by Anne Flipo and Carlos Benaïm, and launched in 2019.

 Half-hidden in the back of the vanity, there’s also a bottle of Jo Malone cologne.